methanoliver/awesome-renpy/README.md

 + [renpy-gallery-inject](https://github.com/Numerlor/renpy-gallery-inject) - Self contained gallery screen, and code to allow the screen and functionality to be patched into existing games without changing their code in any way.
 + [RPY-VNBE](https://github.com/rjscdev/RPY-VNBE) - A set of multiple libraries, including an achievement system and a number of text effects.
 + [Ren'Py Universal Player](https://github.com/GanstaKingofSA/RenPy-Universal-Player) - An enhanced music room for Ren'Py projects that allows users to play tracks outside the game's story along with sideloaded songs.
++ [renpy-achievement](https://github.com/shawna-p/renpy-achievement) - A screen to display an XBox-like achievement popup.
+Does not actually interact with any achievement backend, but the builtin one should serve.

 ## Cookbook